juntagrico/juntagrico/docs/settings.rst

 PROMOTED_JOBS_AMOUNT
 --------------------
-  Amount of jobs which should be promoted on the startpage
+  Amount of jobs which should be promoted on the start page

   Type: Integer